dandichen/dandichen.github.io/_pages/about.md

 **Hypothses**

-1. Exchangeability
+- Exchangeability

 Conditional exchangeability?
 Within strata (similar sociodemographics and baseline health conditions)

-1. SUTVA
+- SUTVA
   - Consistency: assumed, but may not true, due to baseline conditions, etc. Holds within strata
   - Treatment irrelevance: assume no difference within telehealth/in-person types
   - No interference: yes
   - Stochastic potential outcomes: assume this is a one-time measure for one telehealth/in-person visits

-1. Positivity
+- Positivity

-yes
+yes - some use telehealth, some use in-person services

 **Reference**